piwvh/android-enthusiast/readme.md

 - Docker / Docker-Compose

 ### Run
-The application is accessible using this url: [http://88.99.37.77:8585](http://88.99.37.77:8585).

-However, if you wish to install it on your local machine, there are multiple ways for this purpose:
+There are multiple ways for running this application:

 - This application can be run using Docker.
 If you have Docker and Docker-Compose installed, please go to `src/main/docker` directory and simply run: `docker-compose up`.
 After downloading required images,